kamwithak/c/README.md

 # liveGet
-first use @ google api - stock indicator /
-plus all the other c code i might need later.
+first using of google api - stock indicator .py / plus all the other c code i might need later.